Eastlake/124th station

-Eastlake/124th station (sometimes stylized as Eastlake•124th) is a station on the N Line of the Denver RTD commuter rail system.
-It is the line's northern terminal station and is located in Thornton, Colorado.
-The station opened on September 21, 2020.
+Eastlake/124th station (sometimes stylized as Eastlake•124th) is a Regional Transportation District (RTD) commuter rail station on the N Line in Thornton, Colorado.
+The station opened on September 21, 2020, along with the rest of the N Line.

+Eastlake/124th is the current northern terminus of the N Line.
+FasTracks provisions for the line's extension to East 160th Avenue, around 5 miles north.
+As of 2026, there is no estimated completion date for the extension.